- Code POLS2130

 Upon successful completion, students will have the knowledge and skills to:

-- debate the assumptions and limitations of public choice theory and apply the ‘tools’ associated with the theory;
+- identify and debate the assumptions and limitations of public choice theory applied to political science research;

-- demonstrate the ability to think and write coherently, logically, and creatively about public choice and politics in the academic style associated with the discipline
+- develop the ability to think and write coherently, logically, and creatively about public choice and politics in the academic style associated with the discipline.

 - Class Participation (10) [LO 1,2,3]